Virgin Atlantic: Ownership

-Virgin Group sold a 49% stake in the airline to Singapore Airlines in 1999 for £600 million.
-On 14 May 2008, Singapore Airlines formally announced an invitation for offers for its Virgin Atlantic stake, and publicly acknowledged that its stake in the airline had "underperformed".
+In December 1999, Virgin Group agreed a deal to sell a 49% stake in the airline to Singapore Airlines for £600 million.
+The transaction was completed on 30 March 2000.

+On 14 May 2008, Singapore Airlines formally announced an invitation for offers for its Virgin Atlantic stake, and publicly acknowledged that its stake in the airline had underperformed.

-In November 2010, it was reported that Virgin Atlantic had appointed Deutsche Bank to begin a strategic review of options for the airline following the tie-up between British Airways and American Airlines.
+In November 2010, Virgin Atlantic appointed Deutsche Bank to begin a strategic review of options for the airline following the tie-up between British Airways and American Airlines.
 By February 2011, it was confirmed that SkyTeam members Air France–KLM and Delta Air Lines had appointed Goldman Sachs to advise them on a joint potential approach for Virgin Atlantic.
 Etihad Airways was also reported to be considering a deal, and Willie Walsh, chief executive of International Airlines Group, stated that they would be interested in the airline, but only for the lucrative take-off and landing slots it holds at Heathrow Airport.